What Should I Bring To A Portrait Session?

 3. Towel / Tissues

-Towels and tissues are super helpful if it’s crazy hot out, you’re inclined to sweat easily, or we’re doing stuff with water.
+These are one of the must-have accessories for portrait sessions.
+Towels and tissues are super helpful if it’s crazy hot outside, you’re inclined to sweat easily, or we’re doing stuff with water.
 Especially for sweat, it’ll keep it out of your eyes and keep your makeup fresh.
 Remember, to dab, not rub!

 4. Chapstick

-If it’s windy or cold out, chapstick can be a lifesaver—a small creature comfort but also a way to keep your lips looking fresh and clear.
+If it’s windy or cold out, chapsticks can be a lifesaver — a small creature comfort but also a way to keep your lips looking fresh and clear.
 Try to stay away from any that make your lips super shiny, though.

 5. Comb/Brush